Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 Leading a fish from one point to another.
 The player has to lead different fishes to an end destiniation, and doing so completes a puzzle.

 The player has to move over certain fishes to play sounds to match to the background music.

+The player has follow the pattern of fish to activate the lighthouse, then they have to escort eels to the lighthouse to complete the puzzle.

 ### 5.3 Controls <a name="controls"></a>
-The controls right now are fairly lackluster at the moment.
-The character moves towards where they're pointing their mouse by alternating between A and D. There's very little engagment in the controls as they have no reason to match it to anything.
-The controller would need to be updated to follow a rhythm as they're alternating to get engagment.
+The character moves towards where they're pointing their mouse by alternating between A and D. The controller still has to be fine tuned to make the player follow a simple rythm or at least alternate between A and D to get forward momentum.
+Right now the thrust is to high and the decay/friction is to low, which means that simply pressing A or D will make the character skate much further than what is desired.

 We ran tests where we compared different types of controllers to try to get a good controller going.
 We tests a total of 7 different controllers, two of them standing out as the best ones.
 From the test results, we made the decision to focus on a controller that's based on Rhythm.
 The controller still needs a lot of work to become engaging, however considering the minimal amount of active controls the game has we found that it's best to have a character controller that does require some level of engagement.
 Test results can be found here: https://docs.google.com/forms/d/1Cpn-qBux9VwBPjD6pvHw3jEIJgguhTKkajAR1MG92Us/edit?usp=sharing